Mirabel Madrigal

-Mirabel Madrigal is a fictional character that appears in the Walt Disney Animation Studios' film, Encanto (2021).
+Mirabel Madrigal is a fictional character and the protagonist of the Walt Disney Animation Studios' film, Encanto (2021).
 Created by directors and writers Jared Bush and Byron Howard and Charise Castro Smith, Mirabel is depicted as an imperfect, quirky, emotional, and empathetic 15-year-old girl who is the only member of the Madrigal family who does not receive a magical gift.
 When their "miracle" begins to fade, Mirabel takes it upon herself to save the magic, learning of her familial troubles.

 From the outset of the character's development, Mirabel was conceived as the only member of her family without a gift.
 The film's draft plot depicted her desperately searching for a gift, but the character's motivation was adjusted to a desire to be noticed, which was deemed more relatable for the audience.
 Mirabel's physical appearance is based on that of tourist guide Alejandra Espinosa Uribe; Mirabel's design began with her skirt, whose extensive embroidery represents her personality.
-American actress Stephanie Beatriz provides Mirabel's voice; Beatriz first auditioned for the role of Luisa but was deemed perfect for Mirabel.
+American actress and singer Stephanie Beatriz provides Mirabel's voice; Beatriz first auditioned for the role of Luisa but was deemed perfect for Mirabel.

-Her characterization garnered a variety of awards, with critics praising the character as relatable and heartfelt.
-Beatriz's performance was also lauded as "terrific" and "perfectly cast".
+Since her debut, Mirabel received critical acclaim, with praise directed to her characterization, relatability, design, and Stephanie Beatriz's voice performance.
+Beatriz's performance in particular was also lauded as "terrific" and "perfectly cast".
 Mirabel's relationship with her family has been the subject of discussion among therapists and immigrant groups, who related to the ways in which she deals with generational trauma.